ActuallyTaylor/Portfolio/static/posts/Taylor OS.md

 author: Taylor Lineman
 date: 2023-05-03T14:05:90.590-04:00
 hex: 8BA8EF
+readingTime: 3 min read
 ---
 Through bouts of studying for finals the past few days I have been working on something that I think is pretty cool.
 A mock operating system right in the browser!
 This website is basically a new way to check out all of the stuff on this main website, except it feels like you are exploring it using an operating system from the 90s.

 > If you want to check out the site you can jump this article and see it in action [here](/os)!